Celebrating Pioneering Women In Science

 Ynés Mexía was a botanist and conservationist that advocated to protect the redwood forests of California.
 She collected over 145,000 specimens over her 13-year career.

-Kat Milligan-Myhre, PhD
+Kat Milligan-McClellan, PhD

 Biology